vkbo/OsirisAnalysis/Readme.txt

   Development History
  =====================

-  Version 1.3
+  Version 1.2.1
-  - In development
+  - Bug fixes
+  - More code cleanup.
+Including removing fExtractEQ that has been replaced by class MathFunc.

   Version 1.2
   - Introduced OsirisType as superclass for Charge, BField, EField, Momentum and Phase.